Last Updated on

 Trading of IOTA is available on Plus500 in the form of tradeable CFDs, or contracts for differences, as well as various other cryptocurrencies.
 IOTA CFD trading is available on Plus500 under the following requirements in terms of margin, maintenance, and regulation:

 As a regulated and legally acknowledged broker, Plus500 offers trading of IOTA in the form of CFDs in accordance with a level of security that not many other platforms can enable.

 In order to start with IOTA trading on Plus500, you’ll need to register your account by clicking here and provide proper credentials for investor verification as well as bank accounts/methods of funding.

 As a regulated broker, Plus500 requires verification of investors.
 As such, you’re required to provide some provisional information about yourself as an investor.

 Trade and Purchase

 Once verified, you’re then able to trade IOTA CFDs on the Plus500 platform in accordance with the broker’s rules and regulations.

 Buying IOTA in Your Country

-Buying IOTA is extremely easy if you're a resident from the United Kingdom; you can use eToro to purchase MIOTA (IOTA's ticker symbol on eToro) after completing the sign up process and verifying your account on the site.
-As eToro is a licensed exchange that's regulated by the FCA, you can hold a sense of confidence over the safety of your cryptocurrency that may not be available with other exchanges or websites.
-IOTA is also available on other third party exchanges that welcome UK traders and customers.
+Buying IOTA is extremely easy if you’re a resident from the United Kingdom; you can use Binance to purchase IOTA after completing the sign up process and verifying your account on the site.
+As Binance is a licensed platform that’s regulated by the FCA, you can hold a sense of confidence over the safety of your cryptocurrency that may not be available with other platforms or websites.
+IOTA is also available on other third party platforms that welcome UK traders and customers.

 Purchasing IOTA in the U.S. and in Canada is a fairly simple process that can be done quickly through the Binance exchange.
 Binance currently processes the highest volume and most liquidity for IOTA trading pairs; primarily, the highest level of liquidity for any IOTA trading pair in the United States is IOTA/USDT, meaning IOTA paired with the “Tether” (USDT) stable coin.
 The pair can be found and traded via 24/7 markets.